graphprotocol/indexer/docs/errors.md

 Check sync and health status of the subgraph to access the issue.
 If needed, provide a POI or use `--force` to bypass POI checks.

+## IE069

+**Summary**

+Failed to query Epoch Block Oracle Subgraph

+**Solution**

+Check `epoch-subgraph-endpoint` query endpoint for its syncing status and the EBO contract state.

+## IE070

+**Summary**

+Failed to query BlockHashFromNumber from graph node

+**Solution**

+Graph-node could not find the block hash given network and block number, check if graph-node has access to a network client that has synced to the required block.